 - Looking for kitchen design advice?
 Check out our ultimate guide.

 If yours is an open plan kitchen diner and living space, it's likely that you'll want the entire room to feel more like a living area than one that's purely functional – and wallpaper is the ideal medium to use to bridge the gap between the two areas.
-Hanging a design on a kitchen wall that echoes the colour or pattern of your dining chairs is an easy way to create a visual link between the two zones.
+Hanging wallpaper on a kitchen wall that echoes the color or pattern of your dining chairs is an easy way to create a visual link between the two zones.

-In an ideal world, the wallpaper you choose for your kitchen won't fight for attention with the rest of the cabinetry, but will complement it.
-So, if you've spent ages perfecting a rustic kitchen worktop look (whether wood or a man made material), you'll want to ensure it's not over-shadowed by additional decorative details.
-The cool blue works well in the above kitchen by adding a pop of energy, without overpowering the classic wooden worktops.
+In an ideal world, the wallpaper you choose for your kitchen won't fight for attention with the rest of the cabinetry but will complement it.
+So, if you've spent ages perfecting a rustic kitchen worktop look (whether wood or a man-made material), you'll want to ensure it's not over-shadowed by additional decorative details.
+The cool blue works well in the above kitchen by adding a pop of energy, without overpowering the classic wooden countertops.

 Here, the design by Sandberg (opens in new tab) is the perfect tonal match for the beautiful wooden worktops.

 If you'd rather keep the kitchen area fuss-free within an open-plan space, putting wallpaper within the dining area can define the zone effectively while giving what would otherwise be a plain space bags of character.